 Background

 The aim of the Ad hoc working group is to strengthen the operational coordination of R&I funding, and funded activities, against the Coronavirus covering the whole pipeline (from pre-clinical research to products being available to citizens) for vaccines, treatments and testing.
 This group should enable public funders of research and innovation to work better together in a coordinated and more efficient manner in the immediate need to tackle the current Covid-19 pandemic.
-It will look at the complete vaccine, treatment and testing pipelines from research to deployment, from a very pragmatic and operational aspect.
+It will look at the complete vaccine, treatment and testing pipelines from research to deployment, from a very pragmatic and operational aspect, including R&I related processes and data sharing.
 The work of the ad-hoc group will prepare the ground for operational decisions to be taken by the R&I DGs.

 Purpose and objective